Company Logo

 SSC CGL Syllabus for Tier II 2026-27

-Part A of Section-I of Paper-I (Mathematical Abilities):
+Section-I of Paper-I (Mathematical Abilities):

 Number Systems: Computation of Whole Number, Decimal and Fractions, Relationship between numbers.